Bhavna124/ML-Projects-by-Bhavna-Bangia/README.md

 # ML-Projects-by-Bhavna-Bangia
 These are my ML Projects named as:
-Movie Recommendation System and KNN Digit Recognition System.
+Movie Recommendation System, KNN Digit Recognition System and Face Recognition System.